Stars of the Night relates the incredible story of Nicholas Winton and the Czech kindertransport.

 Discussion

 Stars of the Night tells the story from the perspective of 669 brave children, who made the journey from Czechoslovakia to Great Britain just as Hitler began his rampage across Europe.
-As children, at the time they didn't really know what was happening in their communities, and in the world at large.
+As children, at the time, they didn't really know what was happening in their communities, and in the world at large.
 They were told they were being sent away, but they couldn't possibly understand what that really meant.
 These children were part of the larger kindertransport - an attempt to save the children of Jewish parents from inevitable death.
 One person determined to do that was Nicholas Winton.

 Nicholas Winton was born in 1909 in West Hampstead to parents of German Jewish ancestry.
 He worked as a stockbroker.
 In 1938, Winton's life was about to change forever.
 Germany had taken over areas of Czechoslovakia that were predominantly German-speaking, called the Sudetenland.
-This was allowed as per the Munich Agreement.
+This was allowed by the Munich Agreement.
 After this, in November, the Nazis conducted an organized attack on Jewish citizens in Germany, Austria and the Sudetenland in what became known as Kristallnacht.
 As a result, Jewish refugees from these areas began to arrive in Czechoslovakia, on the outskirts of Prague.

 It was at this time in December, 1938 that Nicholas Winton's friend, Martin Blake asked him to visit Czechoslovakia instead of travelling to Switzerland for a ski trip.
 Winton arrived in Czechoslovakia as an associate of the British Committee for Refugees from Czechoslovakia, an organization created in response to the refugee crisis in Prague.
 There he met Doreen Wariner who arranged for him to visit refugee camps filled with Jews and political opponents of the Nazis.

-Author Caren Stelson, who is Jewish, focused on five children from the Kindertransport in her story, giving each a different colour that is consistent throughout.
+Author Caren Stelson, who is Jewish, focused on five children from the kindertransport in her story, giving each a different colour that is consistent throughout.
 Sisters Eva and Vera Diamantova wear orange and red respectively.
 Eva and Vera were ten and fifteen-years-old when they left their parents on July 20, 1939 and boarded the Czech Kindertransport to England.
-Vera would use the diary her father gave her to write about her experiences and to write down the words her mother told her, about the stars of the night and the sun of the day being the messenger of their thoughts and love for her.
+Vera would use the diary her father gave her, to write about her experiences and to write down the words her mother told her, about the stars of the night and the sun of the day being the messenger of their thoughts and love for her.
 Vera remained in England becoming a writer while Eva moved to New Zealand and became a nurse.

 Brothers Josef and Ernest Schlesinger are portrayed wearing dark blue and light blue respectively.
 Josef was eleven and Ernest, nine-years-old when they left Bratislava to travel to England.
 Sadly, Josef and Ernest's parents did not survive the Holocaust.
 Canadians will know Joe Schlesinger as a famous foreign correspondent for CBC.